 This behemoth does not shy from the challenge of climbers conquering it.
 Instead, it welcomes that challenge by offering a variety of routes for those wishing to reach its summit.
-The most popular route is the Manaslu Trekking Route (177 km).
-This route follows an old salt-trading route along the Burhi Gandak River.
-Along this route, you will be able to see several incredible mountains.
-10 of which are higher than 6,500m, with a few exceeding 7,000m.
-Thus making this expedition so much more than a race to the top of Mount Mansalu.
-But a trek through the jaws of the Himalayas, with the surrounding peaks as its gorgeous, jagged teeth.
+The most popular route is the Manaslu Trekking Route (177 km), which follows an old salt-trading route along the Burhi Gandak River.
+Along this route, you will be able to see several incredible mountains, ten of which are higher than 6,500m, with a few exceeding 7,000m.

-Our itinerary is extensive.
-However it can also fluctuate.
+Keep in mind that the itinerary to climb Manaslu can fluctuate.
 Things can happen and change on long expeditions that aim to conquer mountains like Mount Manaslu at any time.
 But that is why this trip is such an adventure.
 One that will push the very definition of that wondrous word.
 And finally, after you've pushed yourself to your limits, and gathered enough memories to last several lifetimes, we will all enjoy a delicious farewell dinner in Kathmandu.

-So come, join me on a life altering expedition to the top of one of the world's mightiest mountains, Mount Manaslu.
-Where a summit only seen by a select, lucky few awaits.
+So come, join me on a life-changing expedition to the top of one of the world's mightiest mountains, Mount Manaslu.

-And if you would like to join me on a quest to reach the summit of Earth's biggest, most powerful mountain, the undisputed king of the Himalayas, Mount Everest, you can join me here.
+And, if you would like to join me on a quest to reach the summit of Earth's highest mountain, Mount Everest, you can find all the information to start planning here.

 - Guiding fee